Vietnam.vn - Nền tảng quảng bá Việt Nam

 Through this incident, the local government has made it clear: To avoid falling into the above situation, first of all, people need to be careful when making money transfer transactions.
 Because if just 1 number is wrong, the money can be transferred to another account.

-In case you suddenly receive a large amount of money in your account but do not know the sender, you should absolutely not use the money for personal purposes.
-To avoid getting into trouble, you should only work with the bank to return the money to the loser.
+In case you suddenly receive a large amount of money in your account but do not know the sender, you absolutely do not use the money for personal purposes.
+To avoid getting into trouble, you only work with the bank to return the money to the loser.
 You should not transfer money back to strangers without verifying who they are and without a third party witness.

-If you receive a phone call from the bank, you need to check if it is the bank's phone number.
+If you receive a call from the bank, you need to check if it is the bank's phone number.
 To be more sure, the account holder should still go to the bank to work directly.

 For large amounts of money, account holders should arrange time to go directly to a bank branch to verify or even contact the police to resolve the matter.